EstherPlomp/TNW-PhD-Newsletters/README.md

 - **Prioritising**
     - [The Guide to Saying No](https://www.deargradstudent.com/episodes/64) (starts at 9:30)
     - [Not overextending ourselves](https://open.spotify.com/episode/2WrDeT1u4XjkANRJz7C5Pm?si=d6d74ea5466d46fb)
+    - [Use one of the 20 templates to say no](https://www.inc.com/jessica-stillman/productivity-meetings-time-management-emails.html) to turn down any opportunities/requests that you don't have time for.
 - This [meme](https://twitter.com/hardsci/status/1539746549466443777) might persuade you to take some time off ;)
 - In case you also manually scrolled back in an article every time you want to **look up a reference in an article**, you can use Alt + <- to return to the page you found it! ([Thanks Bjorn!)](https://twitter.com/OsteoBjorn/status/1554399706788335616)
 - If you then want to **Get things Done**, read a [Twitter thread by Benjamin Smith](https://twitter.com/itmebenji/status/1559170545718947843).